 - Anticipate your movements using your arms: extended your left arm when you go to turn to the left, extended your right arm when you turn to the right and extended your arm upwards when you are going to brake.

 - In the streets that have bike lanes or bike paths, you must cycle through these, leaving the road for cars, motorcycles and public transport.

 - Before leaving, plan your route.

 - Avoid traveling through busy avenues as the risk of accidents increases.

-- Do not take someone sitting on the handlebar, the bikes are not prepared for this.
-And it implies a great risk for both of you.
+- Do not take someone sitting on the handlebar, the bikes are not prepared for this and carries a great risk for both.

-- Check daily that your bike’s brakes and tires are in good condition.
+- Check daily that your bike’s brakes and bearings are in good condition.

-- Do not climb or get off the sidewalk curbs or slopes on the bike, as this severely damages it.
+- Do not climb or lower cords or slopes on the bike, as this severely damages it.

-- When you raise the seat of your bike, confirm that there are about 10 cm of spout inside, to avoid fractures in the bike frame and a possible accident.
+- When you raise the seat of your bike, it will confirm that there are about 10 cm of spout inside, to avoid fractures in the bike frame and a possible accident.